s1l1c0np1r4t3/Hacktoria-CTF-WriteUps/Easy/PrisonerOfWar.md

 <img width="500" src="https://user-images.githubusercontent.com/56886006/204671546-019b4db3-1c11-4d4a-83bb-30f6db1cc82c.png">
 <img width="500" src="https://user-images.githubusercontent.com/56886006/204671610-4731a050-b981-4514-b2a5-bb39fd7a3bdd.png">

 Not only do the circular structures look like a very good match now.
 But so do the buildings as well.
-The buildins are the same color, have the same windows, square design near roof, thin roof, short walls and the short walls also have a diamond hole type unique design on them towards the top.
+The buildings are the same color, have the same windows, square design near roof, thin roof, short walls and the short walls also have a diamond hole type unique design on them towards the top.

 I was extremely confident that I had found the location at this point.